yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 After a user enter "hi" and "greeting" during the interactive session, she/he can add this example to the Orchestrator core.
-It will become part of the example set Orchestrator core uses for predicting the intent of new queries.
+It will become part of the example set Orchestrator core uses for predicting the intent for new queries.
 In a sense, this new example was added to a "training" set for a supervised machine learning model.
 The commandlet for adding a new example is 'a'.
 ```